What do marriage, appendectomies, and preparing for the Medical College Admissions Test (MCAT) have in common?

 First of all: Don’t panic.

 Getting MCAT practice questions wrong isn’t always indicative of a gap in your content knowledge or problems in your content review process.
-Sure, these are possibilities, and it’s important you rule them out.
+Sure, these are possibilities, and you must rule them out.
 But other explanations are worth thinking about, which will help you to keep a level head.

 Here they are:

-- You DO, in fact, have a gap in your MCAT content knowledge
+5. You DO have a gap in your MCAT content knowledge

 Now, here’s how to do well on the MCAT … the first time!